 To build this free admin dashboard, Python3 should be installed properly in our workstation.
 If you are not sure if Python is properly installed, please open a terminal and type

 python --version.
-The full-list with dependencies and tools required to build the app:
+The full list of dependencies and tools required to build the app:

 - Python3 - the programming language used to code the app

-- A Github account - the invitation to the source code, will be sent on your account.
+- A Github account - the invitation to the source code, will be sent to your account.